orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 	return deferred.promise();
 	```
     This allows the XForms engine to know when it is safe to call `xformsGetValue()` after a new value has been set.

-When updating the value is synchronous, `xformsUpdateValue()` must simply return `undefined` (which is the default for JavaScript functions).

 ### The xformsGetValue method